fnune/fnune.github.io/_posts/2021-12-24-first-thoughts-on-remix.markdown

   - [x] `TODO`: find out why `export const loader` can't be used directly and needs to be accessed via `useLoaderData`.
 My guess: the purpose is to call the loader during server rendering and then to reuse the same data during rehydration, to initialize a frontend cache with.
-Remix developers simply decided to for a standard way to access Remix functionality, and this just looks consistent.
+Remix developers simply decided to go for a standard way to access Remix functionality, and this just looks consistent.
     - It looks like I was correct: Remix [hands off][rm-route-handoff] serialized data to the client as a string and then has the client route reuse this data.
 It works similarly to